 - Afinitor Disperz

-Everolimus is used together with other medicines to lower the body's natural immunity in patients who receive kidney or liver transplants.
-When a patient receives an organ transplant, the body's white blood cells will try to get rid of (reject) the transplanted organ.
+Everolimus is also used together with other medicines to lower the body's natural immunity in patients who receive kidney or liver transplants.
+When a patient receives an organ transplant, the body's white blood cells try to get rid of (reject) the transplanted organ.
 Everolimus works to suppress the immune system and prevents the white blood cells from getting rid of the transplanted organ.

 Before you begin treatment with everolimus, you and your doctor should talk about the benefits of this medicine as well as the risks of using it.

 This medicine is available only with your doctor's prescription.

 This product is available in the following dosage forms: